GET: Global envelopes in R: Definitions of global envelopes

 {\em The global unscaled envelope} considered for the sake of completeness has its origin in the classical Kolmogorov-Smirnov statistic.
 The unscaled measure $U_i$ can be defined as $U_i = \max_{k} |T_{ik} - T_{0k}|$, the univariate Monte Carlo test performed based on $U_i$ has the $p$~value $p_\text{unsc}= \sum_{i=1}^{s} \1 (U_i \geq U_1) \big/ s$, and the $100(1-\alpha)$\% global unscaled envelope induced by $u_i$ is given by

-where $u_\alpha$ is taken according to the point 1.\ of IGI.
-A problem of this envelope is that its width is the same along the whole domain, thus it cannot account for the changes in the variability of the distributions $T_{\cdot k}$ across different $k$s \citep{MyllymakiEtal2015, MyllymakiEtal2017}.
+where $U_{(\alpha)}$ is taken according to the point 1.\ of IGI.
+A problem of this envelope is that its width is the same along the whole domain, thus it cannot account for the changes in the variability of the distributions $\TT_i$ across different values of $k$ \citep{MyllymakiEtal2015, MyllymakiEtal2017}.

-\subsection{Combined global envelopes}
+\section{Combined global envelopes}

-Assume that there are $G$ vectors $\TT_i^j = (T_{i1}^j, \ldots , T_{i{d_j}}^j), j=1, \ldots , G$, $i=1, \ldots , s$, and the construction of a global envelope is wanted jointly for all of them.
+Assume that there are $G$ vectors $\TT_i^j = (T_{i1}^j, \ldots , T_{i{d_j}}^j), j=1, \ldots , G$, $i=1, \ldots , s$, $d_j\geq 1$, and the construction of a global envelope is wanted jointly for all of them.
 A combined global envelope test can be made in two different ways.